 Alice Estrada, President/CEO, joined the Annapolis Maritime Museum in February 2013.
 Estrada has been credited with turning around multiple non-profit organizations by implementing her strategic management experience to maximize revenue streams and improve overall productivity and program impacts.
 In addition to her work with non-profits, Estrada has extensive experience in the private sector including marketing Disney’s Town of Celebration, FL, and as Vice President and Director of Marketing for two commercial developers.
 An inspired community leader, Estrada served on the Town Council for the historic town of Gettysburg, PA, as well as multiple Boards including Journey through Hallowed Ground, United Way, Four Rivers Heritage Area and the Chamber of Commerce.
 Estrada is a Certified Marketing Director, a designation from the International Council of Shopping Centers and a recent graduate of Leadership Anne Arundel.
 She received the national Non-profit Executive of the Year award in 2017 from Non-Profit Pro Magazine.
 A native Annapolitan, she earned her degree in Business from the University of Maryland, College Park.

 Mary has been with AMM since 2005.
 Although her title is Administrative Manager, she has been actively involved in all aspects of the Museum over the last 16 years.
 Starting just after the devastating damage brought by hurricane Isabel, Mary has seen tremendous growth in the renovation of the McNasby building, education programs, venue rentals, special events, and more.
 Knowing that the local maritime history is being preserved for future generations and seeing the kids’ faces when they learn about the Bay and its ecology is what Mary enjoys most.

-Caitlin Swaim has worked in the museum field for nearly 15 years and is passionate about museum and nonprofit excellence.
+Caitlin Swaim has worked in the museum field for over 15 years and is passionate about museum and nonprofit excellence.
 Caitlin’s focus on American naval and maritime history includes previous experience at the National Museum of the U.S. Navy.
 Caitlin holds an M.A. in Art History and Museum Studies and a B.A. in History.
-Caitlin was named the 2018 Heritage Professional of the Year by the Four Rivers Heritage Area.
+Caitlin was named the 2018 Heritage Professional of the Year by the Chesapeake Crossroads Heritage Area and is a graduate of Leadership Anne Arundel’s Flagship 2022 class.